convergedmachine/convergedmachine/README.md

 ## 🛠️ About This Repository

-This repository focuses on advanced machine learning applications in biomedical imaging, offering tools and implementations for medical image analysis, processing, and visualization.
+This repository focuses on advanced machine learning applications in different modalities offering tools and implementations for analysis, processing, and visualization.

 ## 🚀 Features